 One of the key components of a PR person’s career is writing press releases.
-By the time you reach your 10 year anniversary, you will likely have accumulated hundreds of them.
-Press release headlines are funny things: sometimes they just come to you like magical unicorns, bringing happiness and unlimited coffee refills.
+By the time you reach your 10 year anniversary, you will likely have written hundreds of drafts.
+Press release headlines are funny things: sometimes they just come to you as if by magic.
 Other times they are miserable garbage monsters that suck the life out of you.
 Over the years, and after many, many garbage monsters, I finally devised a way to make writing press release headlines easy every single time!

 1. Think Like a Reporter and Write a Quick Draft